RickHanolt/oo-barking-dog-v-000/README.md

 Run the test suite to get started.
 You'll be writing all your code in the `lib/dog.rb` file.

 1. Define a class, called Dog.
 2. Write a setter method, `.name=`, that allows you to give a dog a name.
 3. Write a getter method, `.name` that returns an individual dog's name.
 4. Write a method, `.bark`, that `puts` "woof!" when called on an instance of Dog.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/oo-barking-dog' title='Barking Dog'>Barking Dog</a> on Learn.co and start learning to code for free.</p>

+class Dog

+  def initialize(bark = "woof!")
+    @name = name
+    @bark = bark
+  end

+  def name
+    @name
+  end

+  def bark
+    puts "woof!"
+  end

+  def name=(new_name)
+    @name = new_name
+  end

+end